tinacms/tinacms/.changeset/cold-crabs-smash.md

 ## Updates to schema.ts

-Instead of passing an ApiURL, now the clientID, branch and read only token (NEW) will all be configured in the schema.
+Instead of passing an ApiURL, now the clientId, branch and read only token (NEW) will all be configured in the schema.
 The local url will be used if the --local flag is passed.

 This will require a change to the schema and the scripts.